 What We Did Near Lake Louise

-When you’re in the Lake Louise area, Moraine Lake is an absolute must-do.
-The parking lot is small and the lake is SUPER popular so if you’re not there well before sunrise, you will most likely need to take the shuttle – make reservations ahead of time!
+Moraine Lake is an absolute must-do when you’re in the Lake Louise area.
+The parking lot is small, and the lake is SUPER popular, so if you’re not there well before sunrise, you will most likely need to take the shuttle – make reservations ahead of time!

 Lake Louise is the lake that most people think of if you say you’re going to the Canadian Rockies.
 And it’s quite understandable that it is so popular!
 The famous Fairmont Château Lake Louise sits on the shores and it’s an exceptional place to stay – if you can afford the exceptional price tag.

 Like at Moraine Lake, parking can be an issue, but there is a shuttle that will take you from the Park & Ride to Lake Louise and/or Moraine Lake.
 Reservations are required so make sure to check out all the details of the Lake Louise Summer Shuttle.